 All the bricks lining the driveway and parking area were hand-laid and were imported from Italy.

 Phase two of construction was the cave.
 The footprint of the cave was initially drilled into the side of a knoll (approximately 10,000 square feet) but it was many months of prolonged construction before the cave was ready to see visitors.
-As of early September 2018, one of the finer underground spaces in all of Napa opened.
+As of early September 2018, one of the finer underground spaces in all of Napa Valley opened.
 The interior cave walls and ceilings are lined with gorgeous marble.
 Dave brought over Italian stone masons to build the interior (after the initial drilling of the cave’s footprint was competed).

 Barrels line the edge of the cave walls (no stacked barrels here).
-And what is probably a first for a Napa winery is a marble barrel – this was imported from Italy and hand-crafted entirely from Carrara marble including the barrel’s heads.
+And what is probably a first for a Napa winery are several marble barrels – these were imported from Italy and entirely hand-crafted from Carrara marble including the barrel heads.
 As of our last update, Piazza del Dotto owns two of these barrels.
-The centerpiece of the cave is the largest room, roughly in the middle; and can be used for sit down hospitality experiences including some of their culinary pairings.
+The centerpiece of the cave is the largest room, roughly in the middle; it can be used for sit-down hospitality experiences including some of their culinary pairings.